-We’ve taken the classic well-loved flavors of chocolate and peanut butter and created a healthy, nutrient-rich blend.
+I've taken the classic well-loved flavors of chocolate and peanut butter and created a healthy, nutrient-rich blend.
 With just four simple ingredients, this chocolate peanut butter banana smoothie recipe is the perfect wholesome breakfast or a quick snack.
 It'll give you a natural energy boost as well as make a great workout recovery drink.

-It’s super easy to make a “good” chocolate smoothie, yet making it “good for you” takes a few simple tweaks.
-We use raw cacao to boost the antioxidants in the smoothie.
-Oat milk creates a thick smoothie and removes all dairy, which can cause eczema and digestive issues.
-The banana acts as a natural sweetener so you don’t need any refined sugars.
+It’s super easy to make a "good" chocolate smoothie, but making it "good for you" takes a few simple tweaks.
+I use raw cacao to boost the antioxidants in the smoothie.
+Oat milk creates a thick smoothie as well as removes all dairy, which can cause eczema and digestive issues.
+The banana acts as a natural sweetener so you don't need any refined sugars.

 - Place banana, cacao, peanut butter and oat milk in a blender.